 Both of the kids cried the entire way home from the sitter.
 And not just whimpers – ear piercing crying.
 The “I’m beyond being calmed down” cry.

 Henry, my three year old, had a temper tantrum in the front yard as soon as I got him out of the car.
-I was attempting to get to the door while carrying the baby, diaper bag, my purse,and my work laptop while walking up our cobble stone path in high heels.
+I was attempting to get to the door while carrying the baby in his 20 pound carrier, diaper bag, purse, and my laptop while walking up our cobblestone path in high heels.
 That is a job in itself.
-But then I also had a tiny human laying in the grass kicking and screaming words that I could not make out.
-I think I heard something about me being a bad mommy.
+But then I also had a tiny human laying in the grass kicking and screaming.

 So you know what I did?
 I completely lost it.
 LOST IT.
 I kicked my high heels off, sat the baby carrier down, sat down my computer, purse and the diaper bag in the grass in the front yard and growled, “Get in the house.
 NOW!”
 I even angled my body toward the door and pointed.
 He got the mom look.
 Mom eyes were out in full force.
 I probably looked like an angry cartoon with steam coming out of my ears.